Matt-dc/React-Journalling-App/README.md

 &nbsp;
 ## Usage
 Introduce an email into the sign up field and you will receive an email with a link (valid for a limited time) redirecting you to finish the sign up.
+Password reset is handled in virtually the same way (but green button!).

 <p align="center">
  <img src="siteimages/emailsignup.png?raw=true" width="500px" />